Jamie95187/BankTechTest/README.md

 ## Overview

-A program ran in terminal which can be run in a ruby REPL such as irb in terminal.
+A program which can be ran in a ruby REPL such as irb in terminal.
 Users can display their transaction history after making deposits or withdrawals from their accounts.

 ## Installation